dolanseesu/dotfiles/README.md

 This repository contains my personal Linux dotfiles.

+Programs in the screenshot:
+- Neovim
+- Neofetch
+- MOC (with the Gruvbox color scheme, based on [this](github.com/hringriin/dotfiles))

-The Awesome theme is a based on [Awesome Copycats](https://github.com/lcpz/awesome-copycats).
+My Awesome theme is based on Multicolor from [Awesome Copycats](https://github.com/lcpz/awesome-copycats).

 ## Installation